University of Georgia

 Elizabeth began her time at the University of Georgia as an International Affairs major and in her second year began classes in the Master of International Policy Program as a dual-degree student.
-She will also graduate with certificates in Geographic Information Science and Peace Corp Prep.
 Her career at UGA thus far has been marked by CURO Scholar and faculty-led research projects each semester, with topics ranging from ethnicity’s effect on voting in Latin America with Dr. Micah Gell-Redman to taking on the water mafia in Karachi, Pakistan with a public-private partnership under Dr. Amanda Murdie.

 In addition to research, Elizabeth takes great pride in her involvement with student organizations related to SPIA.
 In July 2019, she was invited to speak on a panel at the John Quincy Adams Society National Leadership Conference in Washington, D.C. about her experience reviving and serving as President of the campus chapter that became one of the most successful ones in the nation that year.
 She also founded and serves as President of a student organization called Advocates for Inclusive Development at UGA (or UGAID), which cultivates campus awareness about innovative approaches to development aid.
 Within SPIA, she is the current President of the SPIA Student Union, has served two years as a SPIA Ambassador, and spearheaded the inaugural SPIA Peer Mentorship Program, of which she continues to serve as Director.